c-grigsby/vanillaJS-web-apps/my-meal-finder/readme.md

-## Meal & Recipe Finder App

-Search and generate random meals from the [themealdb.com](https://www.themealdb.com) API
+## MealDB Application

+The application is a UI for the [The MealDB API](https://www.themealdb.com)

 ## Project Specifications

-- Display UI with form to search and button to generate
+- UI to search and access recipes from the API
-- Connect to API and get meals
-- Display meals in DOM with image and hover effect
+- Display meals in the DOM with image and hover effect
-- Click on meal and see the details for recipe
+- Click on meal to see the details for a recipe
-- Click on generate button and fetch & display a random meal
+- Click on generate button to fetch display a random meal
-- Note: scrollIntoViewOptions for recipes not supported in Safari